Menopause: the symptom? Or, the disease?

 I don’t know about you but I’m tired, tired of hearing that menopause is not the symptom but the disease.
 Isn’t it time we start fighting back?

-Read More2011 Resolution – End the “shhh” and embrace the conversation
+Read MoreFlashfree – End the “shhh” and embrace the conversation

 The following was written during the early days of Flashfree and it’s as relevant now as it was then.
-So, in a bold move, I am reprising it, in hopes that it will begin that spark that I would like to see carry us through the first year of a new decade.
+So, in a bold move, I am reprising it, in hopes that it will begin that spark that I would like to see carry us through the rest of this year.
+It’s been a challenging one for many of us.
+And every day becomes a reminder of what’s most important and what is really not so important.
+Mostly though?
+I hope that this space continues to be as much yours’ as mine.

 I was talking to a colleague/old friend the other day about this blog.
 She is a few years older than I and we got into this great conversation about generational gaps when it comes to discussing health issues.
 Perimenopause and menopause in particular have been huge taboo issues for women for decades.